canonical/kafka-operator/docs/explanation/e-hardening.md

 ## Additional Resources

-For further information and details on the security and cryptographic specifications used by Charmed Kafka, please refer to the [Security Explanation page](/t/charmed-kafka-documentation-explanation-security/15714).
+For further information and details on the security and cryptographic specifications used by Charmed Apache Kafka, please refer to the [Security Explanation page](/t/charmed-kafka-documentation-explanation-security/15714).